bkaestner/codewars-rules/rules/0100-Intro.md

 -------------------

 Tests are the bread and butter of Codewars.
-Without tests, you couldn't check whether the user has solved your kata, so they're damn important.
+Without tests, you couldn't check whether the user has solved your kata, so they're very important.
 Yet some neglect them.

+Make sure to file an issue if you notice that a kata is lacking some tests.
+This will prevent a moderator from approving the kata.

 ### Always test all corner cases of your input domain